What AcidTest Will Not Accept

 • "Am I overthinking this?"

-• "Should I trust this person?"
+• "Should I trust my gut?"

 Examples of out-of-scope requests: